 7 Go outside

-This winter has seen a huge trend towards indoor training; spinning and Wattbike classes have increased in popularity, whereas the newly coined phrase ‘trainertainment’ represents the new levels of interest in virtually-enhanced turbo work.
+This winter has seen a huge trend towards indoor training; hours spent on Zwift have increased in popularity, and the newly coined phrase ‘trainertainment’ represents the new levels of interest in virtually-enhanced turbo work.

 The problem is that, while training indoors using all these gadgets might help maintain or even increase our fitness, it doesn’t do much for our bike-handling skills.